google/WebFundamentals/src/content/en/updates/2016/12/chrome-56-deprecations.md

 In nearly every version of Chrome, we see a significant number of updates and improvements to the product, its performance, and also capabilities of the Web Platform.
-This article describes the deprecations and removals in Chrome 56, which is in beta as of October 21.
+This article describes the deprecations and removals in Chrome 56, which is in beta as of December xx.
 This list is subject to change at any time.

 ## Remove PaymentAddress.careOf field